An overview of rezonateR for Rezonator users

 the companion tool Rezonator and want to know what can be done with this

-tool, the toy example vignette("sample_proj")
+tool, the toy example vignette("sample_proj") gives a

 concrete example of a mini-research project using Rezonator and

-, and will give you a feel of what sorts of
+rezonateR, and will give you a feel of what sorts of

-projects are possible with Rezonator + rezonateR
+projects are possible with Rezonator + rezonateR.It would

 also be helpful to check out the official Rezonator guides and